Designing for accessibility means accepting that, for web sites, there is:

 - No standard device for browsing the web

-Gain an appreciation of web accessibility from the user perspective through the following video "Keeping Web Accessibility In Mind".
-A transcript of the video is also available.
+Gain an appreciation of web accessibility through the following video "Introduction to Web Accessibility and W3C Standards".

 - Blind - unable to see visual information